RainbowMiner/RainbowMiner/README.md

 - enable auth: choose an username and a password.
 - the server will be running on the API port

-These are the server-fields to fill in the config.txt (or use the initscripts or the build-in config)
+These are the server-fields to fill in the config.txt (or use the initscripts or the built-in config)
 ```
   "RunMode": "server",
   "APIport": 4000,